Distortionmeter: Harmonic distortion

 This ratio can be given in dB or in percentage.

 The instrument

-A distortionmeter is actually a levelmeter with two switchable parallel circuits at the input.
+A distortionmeter is a level meter with two switchable parallel circuits at the input.
 The first circuit measures the total signal at the output of a system.
 (For low distortion levels this will be almost equal to fundamental).
 That value is adjusted to read 100% or, equivalently, to 0 dB.
 The second circuit is a high pass filter which removes (as much as practical) the fundamental frequency.
 This can be a notch filter, one which passes all but the fundamental, with negligible attenuation at other frequencies (including whatever harmonics might be present).
 Alternatively, if the distortion products are at higher frequencies, a highpass filter can be used if its cutoff rate is sufficiently steep to not affect the expected distortion products.
 The output of the filter is measured as a percentage of the fundamental, and the reported value will be the distortion value.